Skip to main content

 jOOQ is a popular Java library for type-safe SQL building and execution.

-Where jOOQ is strong: excellent type-safe DSL, 30+ dialect support, robust hand-written parser, commercial product with long track record.
+Where jOOQ is strong: strong type-safe DSL, 30+ dialect support, robust hand-written parser, commercial product with a long track record.

-• Lossless roundtripping. jOOQ reformats output -- designed for translation, not preservation.
+• Lossless roundtripping. jOOQ reformats output.
+It's designed for translation, not preservation.

-• Semantic analysis stack. jOOQ's parser is a means to its DSL.
-Datoria includes column lineage, type inference, scope resolution, and a multi-pass optimizer.
+• Semantic analysis stack. jOOQ's parser exists to feed its DSL.
+Datoria adds column lineage, type inference, scope resolution, and a multi-pass optimizer on top of the parser.

-Building a production-grade multi-dialect SQL compiler from scratch is a significant undertaking:
+Building a production-grade multi-dialect SQL compiler from scratch is a serious project:

-• Talent: Compiler engineers with SQL domain expertise are vanishingly rare -- most teams spend months hiring before starting
+• Talent: Compiler engineers with SQL domain expertise are rare.
+Most teams spend months hiring before they start.

-Datoria represents years of accumulated work across all of these areas, validated by 170,686+ identity tests from real-world SQL sources.
+Datoria represents years of work across all of these areas, validated by 177,197+ identity tests from real-world SQL sources.

-• dbt Labs acquired SDF Labs -- a Rust-based SQL compiler, which became the dbt Fusion engine
+• dbt Labs acquired SDF Labs, a Rust-based SQL compiler that became the dbt Fusion engine.

-• Fivetran and dbt Labs announced a merger -- combining both under one entity
+• Fivetran and dbt Labs announced a merger, putting both under one roof.

-When this merger closes, one company will control all the major open-source SQL compiler infrastructure: SQLGlot, SDF/Fusion, and SQLMesh.
-For companies that have been relying on these tools as neutral infrastructure, this creates a strategic dependency on a competitor.
+Once that merger closes, one company controls all the major open-source SQL compiler infrastructure: SQLGlot, SDF/Fusion, and SQLMesh.
+For companies that built on these tools as neutral infrastructure, that's a strategic dependency on a competitor.

 Datoria is the only independent, production-grade SQL compiler covering this breadth of dialects with this depth of semantic analysis.